-On November 7, 2016, the SCNPC published Cybersecurity Law of the PRC, or the Cybersecurity Law, which took effect on June 1, 2017 and requires network operators to perform certain functions related to cyber security protection and the strengthening of network information management.
-For instance, under the Cybersecurity Law, network operators of key information infrastructures shall store within the territory of the PRC all the personal information and important data collected and produced within the territory of the PRC, and their purchase of network products and services that may affect national securities shall be subject to national cyber security review.
-The PRC Cyber Security Law also requires that network operators shall take security measures to protect the network from unauthorized interference, damage and unauthorized access and prevent data from being divulged, stolen or tampered with.
-Network operators are also required to collect and use personal information in compliance with the principles of legitimacy, properness and necessity, and strictly within the scope of authorization by the subject of personal information unless otherwise prescribed by laws or regulations.

-In addition, on July 22, 2020, the Ministry of Public Security issued the Guiding Opinions on Implementing the Cyber Security Protection System and Critical Information Infrastructure Security Protection System to further improve the national cyber security prevention and control system.
+On November 7, 2016, the Standing Committee of the National People's Congress published the Cybersecurity Law of the PRC, which took effect on June 1, 2017 and requires network operators to perform certain functions related to cybersecurity protection and strengthen network information management.
+For instance, under the Cybersecurity Law, network operators of key information infrastructures must store within the territory of the PRC all the personal information and important data generated and collected within the territory of the PRC, and their purchase of network products and services that may affect national security shall be subject to national cybersecurity review.
+In addition, on September 22, 2020, the Ministry of Public Security issued the Guiding Opinions on Implementing the Cyber Security Protection System and Critical Information Infrastructure Security Protection System to further improve the national cybersecurity protection and control system.